yaofeng-wang/Functional_Programming_in_Scala_Specialization/01_Functional_Programming_Principles_in_Scala/Week4/notes.md

 	else throw new Error("Unkown expression " + e)
 }
 ```
-Problem: Writin all these classification and accessor functions quickly becomes
+Problem: Writing all these classification and accessor functions quickly becomes
 tedious!

 So, what happens if you want to add new expression forms, say